Skip to code content (skip section selection)

 (4) Summary Abatement: Nothing contained herein shall prevent a Code Enforcement Officer from requiring, undertaking, or causing summary abatement of a nuisance condition where such condition presents an imminent threat to human health or safety.

-(5) Appeal: Within seven (7) calendar days from the date of service, mailing, or posting of the order of abatement, the owner, occupier, and/or person in charge or control of the subject property may appeal to the Board by filing a written appeal with the Development Services Department, which appeal shall enumerate the grounds for appeal.
+(5) Appeal: Within seven (7) calendar days from the date of service, mailing, or posting of the order of abatement, the owner, occupier, and/or person in charge or control of the subject property may appeal to the Board by filing a written appeal with the issuing Code Enforcement Officer, which appeal shall enumerate the grounds for appeal.
 The Board shall consider written and oral testimony from the appellant and shall affirm, withdraw, or modify the order of abatement.
 The decision of the Board shall be final.
 If the Board affirms the order, the appellant shall have five (5) calendar days from the date of such affirmation to abate the nuisance as ordered.

 (6) Abatement Procedures: The Board, upon recommendation by the Code Enforcement Officer and after providing notice as provided herein, may abate or cause the abatement of any nuisance where the owner, occupant, agent or person in control of property does not comply with abatement notice.
 If the Board directs the abatement of the nuisance a service fee shall be imposed against the owner of the subject property for services provided.
 The fees imposed pursuant to this section shall be reasonably related to, but shall not exceed, the actual cost of the service being rendered.
 The Board shall cause the fee to be collected in the following manner: